Episodic Marketing – what we can learn from Eastenders…

 Every piece of content takes time, budget and resources.
 To make that effort worthwhile, your content needs to be as engaging as possible.
 But who do you want to reach and what kind of information will they be interested in?
-This is where personas come in.
+This is where Marketing Personas come in.

 Personas are a useful tool to identify what content you need to reach the right audience.
 They help you understand different types of potential clients, including their goals, behaviours and challenges, so you can tailor your content and messages to match their needs.
 By focusing on client needs, Personas help make your marketing campaigns stronger and relevant with content that will resonate more strongly with your audience.